Just like the children and young people we look after, foster carers in Warwickshire come from all parts of the community.

 - be welcoming

 Young people from Warwickshire’s Children in Care Council have said they feel foster carers need to be patient, loving, caring, understanding, tolerant, fun, fair, strict if they need to be, and non-judgemental of young people’s past or behaviour.
-Young people have commented that they want to feel part of a foster carer’s family and not made to feel different from foster carer’s own children.
+Young people said that they want to feel part of a foster carer’s family and not made to feel different from foster carer’s own children.

 Do you have the qualities to provide this type of care to children and young people?